 Donna has prepared, advocated and successfully resolved a large variety of complex claims and legal issues.
 Representative claims and issues that she has handled for construction matters include, but are not limited to: total cost claims, productivity and delay claims, change order claims, differing site condition claims, claims for defective workmanship, contract compliance on live construction projects, pass through claims, termination, insurance coverage, labor audits and reviews, stop notice claims, mechanic’s lien claims, and False Claims Act claims.
 Donna has substantial expertise in successfully pursuing and resolving claims on public works projects, including underground construction and school projects.
 Donna also has experience working with federal government agencies in order to resolve disputes for contractor-related clients.

 Donna has substantial experience successfully handling all aspects of surety-specific matters from the time that an account first goes into “claims” through final resolution of all bond claims and indemnity issues.
-As such, Donna has had over 15 years of experience handing performance bond claims (with a heavy focus on pursuing affirmative claims against bond obligees), takeover efforts by sureties (including contract negotiation and project oversight), indemnity transactions and litigation, payment bond claims, bad faith claims, setting and adjusting reserves, and surety financing.
+As such, Donna has had over 15 years of experience handling performance bond claims (with a heavy focus on pursuing affirmative claims against bond obligees), takeover efforts by sureties (including contract negotiation and project oversight), indemnity transactions and litigation, payment bond claims, bad faith claims, setting and adjusting reserves, and surety financing.